Built-in Plugin

 options:

-# Close issue
+# Close the issue

 state: close

-# Remove "Pre-release" label, add "Published" label
+# Remove the "Pre-release" label and add the "Released" label

 label:

-add: Published
+add: Released

 remove: Pre-release